-At St Mary MacKillop College students are required to enrol in six courses: Religion and Life plus five that they choose.
+At St Mary MacKillop College students are required to enrol in six courses: Religion & Life, plus an English course of study, plus four that they choose.

 A number of factors should be taken into consideration when planning a course of study.
 These include the student's ability, interests and aspirations.
 If these correlate well, then it should be possible for the student to arrange a Course of Study that is both appropriate and interesting.